abhaygoel14/Covid19IndiaTracker_bot/README.md

 IDE Preferred : PyCharm , Jupyter Notebook

 Feature of the Bot :
-1. Receive Notification instantly live updated for every 2 min in any telegram group about vaccination center by sending your DISTRICT ID and DATE.
+1.Receive Notification instantly live updated for every 2 min in any telegram group about vaccination center by sending your DISTRICT ID and DATE.
-2. Check out the graph of recent trends of COVID from 2020 - 2021.
+2.Check out the graph of recent trends of COVID from 2020 - 2021.

 Challenges yet to be solved :